CO-ORGANIZER

 14:30

-Color appearance of iridescent objects, Katja Doerschner1, Robert Ennis1, Philipp Börner1, Frank J. Maile2, and Karl R. Gegenfurtner1; 1Justus Liebig University (Germany) and 2Schlenk Metallic Pigments, GmbH (Germany)
+Color appearance of iridescent objects, Katja Doerschner1, Robert Ennis1, Philipp Börner1, Frank J. Maile2, and Karl R. Gegenfurtner1; 1Giessen University and 2SCHLENK Metallic Pigments GmbH (Germany)

 14:50 – 16:00